Frequently Asked Questions

 Back to top

-Click on the NAME to see contact details for all the organizations that are
+Click on the NAME to see contact details for all the ministries that are associated with them.

 Back to top

-How do I search for all people with a particular role (e.g. all chief executives)?
+How do I search for all people with a particular role (e.g. all prime ministers)?

 Back to top